stephensmith9/squeak5byexample/README.md

 # Squeak 6 by Example

-This is the source repository of the _Squeak 6 by Example_ book.
 This is an attempt to update the original _Squeak by Example_ book by Andrew P. Black, Stéphane Ducasse, Oscar Nierstrasz, Damien Pollet, Damien Cassou, and Marcus Denker, to Squeak 6.0 and later.
-It moves the source away from LaTeX to use GitHub Flavored Markdown, with the intent to make contributing to the book easier.
-There are no plans at the moment to publish to any other format.

-The public web site of the original Squeak by Example book was [here](http://squeakbyexample.org/) but it is now defunct and temporarily redirects to the GitHub repo [here](https://github.com/SquareBracketAssociates/SqueakByExample-english) for the English version.

-French, German, and Korean versions of the original book are available [here](http://github.com/SquareBracketAssociates/) at the SquareBracketAssociates GitHub repo.

-No attempt will be made to push updates and improvements to the SquareBracketAssociates repo due to the amount of effort required to edit the original LaTeX source.

-> To view the actual content of this updated book, please visit the [wiki page](https://github.com/stephensmith9/squeak6byexample/wiki) of this repo.

-See S6BE-TODO.txt for the status of tasks not yet completed for S6BE.

-## Contributing

-To report errata for this updated version:

-- open an issue using the GitHub issue tracker

-To contribute to the book, please:

-- clone the **wiki** repository (not this one!)
-- publish changes to your copy of the wiki and issue a pull request

-To start or help with a new translation project, please:

-- be patient as it will take some time for the initial content to be moved from LaTeX to Markdown in order for translation to begin
+It has been moved to a GitBook at https://www.gitbook.com/book/stephensmith9/squeak-6-by-example

 # License